LivePersonInc/developer-center/pages/Documents/ConversationalAI/IntentBuilder/intents.md

 4. Click **Save**.
 5. Train the domain so that the addition is reflected in a new model version.

+### Generate training phrases

+If your domain uses the LivePerson engine or a third-party engine for NLU, Intent Builder includes a feature to provide you with assistance when adding meaningful training phrases to an intent.
+Essentially, you provide a single training phrase as the input, and the system automatically generates phrases that are similar in meaning.
+The suggestions are based on actual consumer utterances from your Production account.

+Generating training phrases is useful when:

+* You’re building out a LivePerson or third-party NLU domain that you’ve created from scratch.
+* You’ve [converted a LivePerson (Legacy) NLU domain to the LivePerson engine](intent-builder-domains.html#convert-a-liveperson-legacy-domain-to-liveperson), and now you need to increase the number of training phrases to meet the minimum requirements.

+**To generate training phrases**

+1. Open the domain.
+2. Select the intent.
+3. Beside an existing training phrase (you’ll need to add at least one), click .

+4. Review the generated phrases, and select the ones you want to add to the domain.
+You might also want to refine the spelling or punctuation.
+The phrases are based on actual consumer utterances, so they might contain misspellings or poor grammar.

+5. Click **Add**.
+6. Back on the Intents page, click **Save** to save the change.

 ### Delete an intent

 Deleting an intent is a non-recoverable action, so be certain about doing so before taking this action.